sonjastrieder/static-project-template/src/_scripts/README.md

 ***Step 2: Import file to your project***

-Now you can include your desired module/lib within your `src/_scripts/main.js` file:
+Now you can include your desired module/lib within your script:

 ```js
 // ES6